kmaccoy/ReplAlgoPractice/README.md

 # ReplAlgoPractice

 Algorithm practice saved from Replit moved over to Github.
+All practice done prior to codesmith.

 TODO List:

 [√] 1.
 Move all practice files from repl to here.

-[] 2.
+[√] 2.
 Find duplicates, combine them together

 [] 3.
 Clean up files.